YouSame2/dotfiles-manager/README.md

 - [ ] dotfiles backup option
 - [ ] match brew installs with corresponding choco install
 - [ ] make template repo/branch
-- [ ] when adding file/folder with no OS_FLAG (i.e. 'dotfiles add .config') in 'install.conf.yaml', if that file/folder already had an if statement the if statement wont get removed. this can lead so some unexpected behavior in rare situations.
-Im probably not going to deal with it since its niche, but feel free for a simple contribution if u want.
+- [ ] when adding a file/folder with no OS_FLAG (i.e. 'dotfiles add .config') in 'install.conf.yaml', if that file/folder already had an if statement the if statement won't get removed.
+This can lead to some unexpected behavior in rare situations.
+I'm probably not going to deal with it since it's niche, but feel free for a simple contribution if you want.